Documentation

 - Browser-only today: X/Twitter linking (Dynamic SDK), LuckyStreak / Systems gameplay (LS-hosted UI has no agent action surface).

-- Mainnet-only: AGW EIP-1271 login.
-Testnet harnesses sign with the EOA signer (off-chain
+- AGW EIP-1271 login requires the AGW deployed on mainnet.
+Cold-start harnesses sign with the EOA signer (off-chain

-verifyMessageworks on any chain). - Not available: BYO action JSON for Hackroom poker —
+verifyMessageneeds no AGW deployment). - Not available: BYO action JSON for Poker —

 /interveneis text-only; final action is always the platform brain.